Writing

 We need to ask different critique questions.
 Is the tool description too broad?
 Can this action be taken without enough context?
 What happens when the source is stale?
 Does the agent know when to stop?
 Can a human reconstruct the decision?
 Are the nouns in the data model the same nouns the user would recognize?
 Are we designing for one happy-path assistant, or for many agents operating at once?

-This is still design.
-It is just design with fewer surfaces to decorate and more systems to make legible.
+It is still design, with fewer surfaces to decorate and more systems to make legible.

 My bias